meetjestad/mjs_gateway_configuration/README.md

 -------------
 This repository is not entirely self-contained.
 Since it is public, some private details have been omitted.
 In particular, the TTN key used to authenticate the forwarder to TTN.
-Since this key can be automatically retrieved using the `ttnctl` command, this is what the script tries to do.
-If you have a working `ttnctl` command (on the computer than runs cdist), which is logged into TTN and has access to the gateway details, the key will be configured automatically.
+Since this key can (since TTN v3) no longer be automatically retrieved using the `ttnctl` command, the script has a custom "explorer" script that checks if a key is already configured and uses that one.
+If not, it uses the ttn-lw-cli commandline tool to generate a new API key and uses that (which requires ttn-lw-cli is installed and authenticated with a user that has access to the gateway).

-If the key cannot be obtained, it is skipped and the forwarder will not work.
-If the gateway was previously configured with the proper keys, those are left in place, so cdist can still be used to make config changes without access to the keys.

 New gateways
 ============
 When adding a new gateway, it must be added in the TTN console.
 The convention is to use `mjs-gateway-123` as the gateway id, which must match the hostname later.
+Alternatively, you can use ttn-lw-cli with a command like this:

+        ttn-lw-cli gateways create mjs-gateway-bergen-3
+                --antenna.location.longitude 60.390500 --antenna.location.latitude 5.344300 \
+                --name "Meet je stad!
+Bergen #3 (Martin)" --organization-id meet-je-stad \
+                --location-public --require-authenticated-connection \
+                --schedule-anytime-delay 530ms --frequency-plan-id EU_863_870_TTN \
+                --version-ids.brand-id ideetron --version-ids.model-id lorank8

 Note that the forwarder installed by this script uses the newer, authenticated and TCP-based TTN forwarder protocol.
-When registering the gateway with TTN, be sure to *not* tick the "legacy packet forwarder" box.
-This new protocol no longer uses a gateway EUI to identify the gateway, so the EUI originally configured by Ideetron is no longer relevant.
+When registering the gateway with TTN, you can leave the "Gateway EUI" field empty (and tick the "Require authenticated connection" box).

 Then, proceed with the next section to install it.